 An upgrade to the next higher version will be done before the operating system support period expires.
-If this is no longer supported, the LRZ provides a new virtual server with an up-to-date operating system.
+If the update of the existing VM is no longer supported, the LRZ provides a new virtual server with an up-to-date operating system.
 After an appropriate migration phase, the obsolete server is shut down.
+If possible, the OS upgrade should be done by customer based on the documentation provided by the LRZ.
 The customer must plan for sufficient experience to reactivate the desired services when the operating system is renewed.

 Available operating systems

 The cost rates differ according to user class.
 Class 1 includes TUM, LMU and BAdW, class 2 includes all other state Bavarian universities.
 Class 3 is made up of all state institutions with a scientific mandate in the StMWFK division – see also DLK, chap.
 15 user classes and service matrix.

 With a valid LRZ account you can view the current prices with login to the VM Customer Center (VMCC).
 By means of 'VM Calculator' the calculation of sample configurations is possible.

 To manage and bill the fee-based service, you need to be bound by a so-called LRZ project.
 The activation of a new LRZ project is described as option 1.
 If you already have an LRZ project, for example to use the LRZ service "Backup and Archive", you can use this for your purpose; see option 2.